watilde/Harmonia/research/modules/3-design-failure-aware-causal/manuscripts/manuscript_v1.0.md

 3. Adapts to heterogeneous assumption quality
 4. Reports uncertainty without overconfidence

-**Key contribution**: Unlike prior work assuming uniform assumptions [8,9], this framework provides diagnostic tooling to characterize site-level assumption quality before method selection.
+**This work**: We develop diagnostic tooling to characterize site-level assumption quality before method selection, addressing the gap where prior work assumes uniform assumptions across sites [8,9].
+Our contribution is methodological: demonstrating computational feasibility of diagnostic scoring, not proposing theoretically optimal solutions.

 ---